 Elderly or disabled persons can deduct qualifying medical expenses from their income to determine CalFresh eligibility.
 Under a federal waiver, until September 30, 2021, households with one elderly or disabled member that have qualifying medical expenses over $35 per month may claim a standard income deduction of $120.
 Eligible households with qualifying medical expenses over $155 per month may deduct their actual expenses.

-The California Department of Social Services (CDSS) has transmitted the Food and Nutrition Service (FNS) Guide to the Treatment of Medical Expenses for Elderly or Disabled Household members.
+The California Department of Social Services (CDSS) has transmitted the Food and Nutrition Service (FNS) Medical Expense Guide.
 In addition to the FNS Guide, California has additional guidance on special circumstances.

 A household can report medical expenses at any time during the certification period.
 If the report results in an increase in benefits, the change is effective no later than the first allotment issued 10 days after the date the change was reported.
 No supplemental benefits can be issued for previous months.
 This supersedes previous guidance.